phagenomics/NGS-Basic-Initial-Steps/README.md

 # NGS-Basic-Initial-Steps
-Collection of bash scripts used to get me started on any bioinformatics project, that is from raw files to QC'ed files ready to be used for the fun stuff, from assembly, variant calling.
+Collection of bash scripts used to get me started on any bioinformatics project, that is from raw files to QC'ed files ready to be used for the fun stuff, from assembly to variant calling.